antonfelich/nDepend/README.md

 - [X] Convert it to use S3 to store the _previous.ndar_ file (keyed by solution name probably)
 - [X] Before running analysis, grab the previous from S3
 - [X] Need to modify the backup process so it grabs the latest report by date, not by name
+- [X] Have the ndepend bucket use separate folders per repository
-- [ ] Possible issue in that we save previous.ndar regardless of the results, therefore commiting again = no fail because its the same (aka. only backup on success)
+- [X] Possible issue in that we save previous.ndar regardless of the results, therefore commiting again = no fail because its the same (aka. only backup on success)
 - [ ] Move to monolith
 - [ ] Get in Phabricator (how do we get _nDepend.exe_ on the build agent?)
 - [ ] Come up with a decent message that makes sense to the end user, list the methods that are violating the rule